arnavb2004/Guest_House/README.md

 * OS: Windows
 * Software: All the dependences are mentioned in the package.json of client and server directory.

+## Deployment
+The project has been deployed on vercel (https://guest-house-psi.vercel.app)

 ## Installation
 To run the project locally, follow these steps: